alyssa-a/finleys-friends/README.md

 3. Run `npm run dev`

 ## Callouts
-- Responsive UI - i created this with mobile in mind
+- __Responsive UI__ - I designed the site with mobile users in mind.
+At smaller screen sizes, elements will stack and/or resize to provide a smooth user experience.

+- __Accessibility__ - Accessibility is always part of my workflow.
+I made sure color contrast between text and background met WCAG AA requirements.
+I also included support for screen reader users, providing additional context

-- Accessibility - color contrast, keyboard navigation, aria, screen reader support. top of mind for me
+keyboard navigation, aria, screen reader support. top of mind for me

-- Added additional sorting capabilities - sort by breed desc, youngest, oldest, name asc, name desc
+- __Added additional sorting capabilities__ - The default sort is by breeds (asceding), but users also have the option to sort by breed (descending), youngest, oldest, name (ascending), and name (descending).

-- Added locations data - city state more user friendly than zip
-- unit testing - given time, would like to have more code coverage
+- __Incorporated locations data__ - When displaying the data for each dog, I display the city and state of the corresponding zipcode if that zipcode exists in the database.
+This is more user friendly way of displaying the location for each dog.

-- error handling - try to account for error paths to allow for graceful error handling (failed to execute search, failed to load dog results)
+- __Error handling__ - I tried to account for error paths to allow for graceful error handling where the user experience would be affected most.
+For example, if the search query failed to execute or the dog data failed to load, I display an error message letting the user know.

+- __Unit testing__ - I would have to liked to have more code coverage, but given the urgency and nature of this assignment, I included tests for the most critical elements.